 According to Section 579.015 of Missouri Revised Statutes, the following summarized version of the law displays what is considered the illegal act of possessing a controlled substance(drug possession):

-A person commits the offense of possession of a controlled substance in Missouri when he or she knowingly possess a controlled substance.
+A person commits the offense of possession of a controlled substance in Missouri when he or she knowingly possesses a controlled substance.

 - Possession of more than 10 grams, but less than 35 grams of marijuana or a synthetic cannabinoid is a class A misdemeanor.

-- If someone is in the possession of less than 10 grams of marijuana or synthetic cannabinoid it is considered a class D misdemeanor.
+- If someone is in possession of fewer than 10 grams of marijuana or synthetic cannabinoid, it is considered a class D misdemeanor.
 If the alleged defendant has a prior conviction related to a controlled substance (possession, distribution, or manufacturing) anywhere in the United States, this offense will be charged as a class A misdemeanor.

 Drug Distribution in Missouri

 Depending on how old the person is (whether or not he or she is a minor) and where the controlled substance is “distributed” will impact the penalty of the criminal act in terms of a felony or misdemeanor.
 The following is a summarized version of the current laws and penalties for drug distribution in Missouri.

 A person commits the unlawful act of delivery or distribution of a controlled substance if he or she: